Updated: April 21, 2021 at 12:44PM

 - Stay at least 6 feet (about 2 arms’ length) from other people

-- Do not gather in groups of more than 10.
+- Do not gather in large groups

 - Stay out of crowded places and avoid mass gatherings